yzjedu/PA4/README.md

 ### User Options

-The user can choose the following types of analyses on the file they chose to analyze at the start of the program:
+The user can choose the following types of analyses on the file they chose to analyse at the start of the program:

 1. Determine how many headlines have a particular word in it, for a single file
-2. Write to a new file all headlines that have a particiular word in it.
-User gets to choose the name of the new file.
+2. Write headlines containing a specific word to a new file.
+   - User gets to choose the name of the word and the new file .
 3. Determine the average number of characters per headline
-4. Output the longest or shortest headline (you choose which one you want to design your program to do!).
-Length is determined by number of characters.
+4. Output the longest and shortest headline.
+   - Length is determined by number of characters.
 5. Read in a new file to analyze.
-If the user chooses this option, it overwrites the data you had been storing (e.g. old file is no longer stored in program after new file is read in)
+   - If the user chooses this option, it overwrites the data you had been storing
+   <br> (e.g. old file is no longer stored in program after new file is read in)

 The user gets to keep choosing what they want to do until they choose to quit.